RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 First Class Dining Saloon Showing Two Levels and Dome on the Cunard Express Liner RMS Mauretania, 1907.

-First Class Dining Saloon Showing Two Levels and Dome on the Cunard Express Liner RMS Mauretania, 1907.
-GGA Image ID # 17a9338e40
+First Class Dining Saloon Showing Two Levels and Dome on the Cunard Express Liner RMS Mauretania, 1907. | GGA Image ID # 17a9338e40

 Dining Saloons

 The dining rooms are paneled in straw-colored oak, in the style of Francis I. One of the charms of this style is that no piece of carving is an exact reproduction of its neighbor, and an inspection of these apartments will show how well the designer has followed the style's traditions.
-Some of the most delicate work is shown upon the arched bulkheads, which run at right angles to the ship's sides.
+Some of the most delicate work is demonstrated upon the arched bulkheads, which run at right angles to the ship's sides.

 All the carving in these rooms has been cut back from the face of the solid wood.
-The designer has aimed to keep the larger and lower room richer in carving, leading up to a simpler treatment of the upper dining saloon and terminating with the dome's crowning feature.
+The designer has aimed to keep the larger and lower room richer in carving, leading to a simpler treatment of the upper dining saloon and terminating with the dome's crowning feature.

 View of the Upper Dining Saloon and Dome of the RMS Mauretania, 1907.

-View of the Upper Dining Saloon and Dome of the RMS Mauretania, 1907.
-GGA Image ID # 17a94ff2d5
+View of the Upper Dining Saloon and Dome of the RMS Mauretania, 1907. | GGA Image ID # 17a94ff2d5

-This dome is a groined one, in cream and gold, reminding us of the Chateau de Blois.
+This dome is groined in cream and gold, reminding us of the Château de Blois.
 The groins' interlacing has been carefully planned, with small, enriched circles at the cross-sections, introducing the signs of the Zodiac.

 At the top is an octagonal balustrade, through which hidden electric lamps throw light against a gilded convex disc, shedding a soft glow like warm sunlight over the apartments.
 The sconces in the upper dining saloon are well worthy of attention, reproduced from a fine pair of antique silver ones.